xxc3nsoredxx/dissconnect_data/README.md

-# Data storage to be ussed on Google Collab
+# Data storage to be used on Google Collab